1kb2/1kb2-s-Notes-for-CompTIA-Security-SY0-701/README.md

 This repository contains **original notes created by me (1kb2)** while preparing for the Security+ SY0-701 certification.
 All content is written in my own words—no copyrighted material from Sybex or any other source is included.

-The SY0-701 objectives introduced updated focus areas such as:
-- Modern threat actors and evolving attack techniques
-- Zero Trust architecture
-- Cloud, hybrid, and container security
-- Automation, scripting, and SOAR concepts
-- Updated risk management and governance frameworks

-My notes aim to simplify these concepts and present them in a clear, practical way.
+My notes aim to simplify concepts and present them in a clear, practical way.

 ---